mj-e-boc/Awesome-Books/README.md

 ### Key Features <a name="key-features"></a>

-- Shows the date and time of the music festival
+- Shows the Available books on the site
-- Shows the main artists to perform
+- Shows the Title of the book
-- Shows the prices for the concert
+- Shows the Author of the book
-- Shows the lcoation of the event
+- Keeps the list even if the page is refreshed

 - **[Personal_Projects]**
 - **[Design_SKills]**